learn-co-curriculum/ruby-orm/README.md

 The repetition would also occur for other SQL statements we might want to execute against our database.
 Any `SELECT` queries, for example, would repeat the call to the `database_connection.execute` method and differ only in the specifics of what data we are selecting from which table.

-As programers, you might remember, we are lazy.
+As programmers, you might remember, we are lazy.
 We don't like to repeat ourselves if we can avoid it.
 Repetition qualifies as a "code smell".
 Instead of repeating the same, or similar, code any time we want to perform common actions against our database, we can write a series of methods to abstract that behavior.

 For example, we can write a `.save` method on our `Cats` class that handles the common action of `INSERT`ing data into the database.